 Majid's essay "Can the Postcolonial Critic Speak?
 Orientalism and the Rushdie Affair," published in Cultural Critique as its lead article, has become required reading on Salman Rushdie and is taught at universities across the English-speaking world.
 It is listed as one of the major articles of 1995 in The Year's Work in Critical and Cultural Theory 5.

-The themes of Islam and human rights explored in that article were further elaborated in "The Politics of Feminism in Islam," published, together with responses from leading scholars, in Signs: Journal of Women in Culture and Society, considered the premier journal of theoretical feminism.
+The themes of Islam and human rights explored in "Can the Postcolonial Critic Speak?
+Orientalism and the Rushdie Affair" article were further elaborated in "The Politics of Feminism in Islam," published, together with responses from leading scholars, in Signs: Journal of Women in Culture and Society, considered the premier journal of theoretical feminism.
 Listed in the International Bibliography of Political Science (1998) and the International Bibliography of Sociology (1998), this seminal article has been assigned in many courses and discussed in feminist circles around the country.
 The article was republished in a book titled Islam, Politics, Gender by the University of Chicago Press (2002).
-The article is scheduled to appear in an exclsuive limited-edition collection (50 copies) titled Islam and Modernity in 2017.